-Moderate stress affects our performance positively and many people certainly recognize that when it happens a little more then you get more done.
-Prolonged, chronic stress, on the other hand, can have very negative effects on our cognitive health and studies have shown that the brain can shrink in chronic stress.
+Moderate stress affects our performance positively, and many people certainly recognize that when it happens a little more, then you get more done.
+Prolonged, chronic stress, on the other hand, can have very adverse effects on our cognitive health and studies have shown that the brain can shrink as an effect of chronic stress.

-Choline, which is a vitamin B-like substance, is a good example of an important nutrient with no recommended daily intake (RDI).
-This is because the body can to some extent create it, but at the same time, you see a need for intake through food.
+Choline, which is a vitamin B-like substance, is an excellent example of an essential nutrient with no recommended daily intake (RDI).
+This is because the body can, to some extent create it, but at the same time, you see a need for consumption through food.
 In other words, there are uncertainties about some of our nutrients.

 Choline is commonly found in egg yolk, red meat, seafood, liver, soybeans and wheat sprouts.
 Despite the relatively common occurrence in food, recent analyses show that as much as 90% of the population in the United States gets too little of the substance.

 It is no simple task to keep track of all the nutrients and to get them in sufficient quantities for us to function optimally.
-Not very often do we live in a stressful everyday life where many pieces have to be pieced together.
-Therefore, maintaining a perfect diet every day is not always the easiest task in the world.
+Not very often do we live in a stressful everyday life where many pieces have to be put together.
+Therefore, maintaining a perfect diet every day is not always the most straightforward task in the world.
 Furthermore, with increasing age and increased load, we require more micronutrients does not make the matter easier.

 Changed Nutritional Content In Our Foods